-Recoverable amount of a homogeneous group of businesses
+Recoverable amount of a cash-generating unit

-The recoverable amount of a homogeneous group of businesses is the higher of the fair value of the unit less costs to sell, and its value in use.
+The recoverable amount of a cash-generating unit is the higher of the fair value of the unit less costs to sell, and its value in use.

 Fair value is the price that would be obtained from selling the unit at the market conditions prevailing at the date of measurement, as determined mainly by reference to actual prices of recent transactions involving similar entities or on the basis of stock market multiples for comparable companies.